June-Skeeter/Module1_GEOS270/docs/Application_Part1.md

 # More Tutorial Videos
 ESRI offers quite a few tutorials on ArcGIS Pro.
 Feel free to work though them if you have time!
 But we're just going to watch the overview videos from four tutorials to learn a bit more about what we can do with ArcGIS Pro.
-I've hyperlinked to each tutoral page for your reference and embeded the relevant video below each fideo link.
+I've hyperlinked to each tutoral page for your reference and embeded the relevant video below each video link.

 ## Explore your data
 This tutorial shows you how you can interact with and explore data layers.
 You can find the tutorial instructions [here](https://pro.arcgis.com/en/pro-app/latest/get-started/explore-your-data.htm) or just watch the video below.